 Kelowna First Aid has been a top training service provider for first aid, cardiopulmonary resuscitation (CPR), and automated external defibrillation (AED) training since 2006.
-It offers the most training courses for a variety of topics.
+It offers a variety of training courses including mask fit testing, hearing fit testing, fall protection, advanced first aid, intermediate first aid, confined space entry, TDG, WHMS and many more.
 Classes are offered during evenings and weekends as well.
 Enrolment is quick and easy, with various ways to register for the training course of your needs.
-You don’t have to worry about the quality of Kelowna First Aid training courses because all classes are taught by St Mark James certified instructors, with the latest training equipment.
-To register for a CPR certification course in Kelowna click the link below or complete the on-line registration form on this page.
+You don’t have to worry about the quality of Kelowna First Aid training courses because all classes are taught by St Mark James certified instructors, with the latest training equipment that meet the latest WorkSafeBC standards.
+To register for a CPR certification course in Kelowna click the link below or complete the online registration form on this page.

 Registration for any course is quick and easy.
 Use the following information to contact this St Mark James training provider:

 - On-line registration: http://www.firstaidkelowna.ca